jonnor/ESC-CNN-microcontroller/report/report.md

 ![Comparison of different filterbank responses: Mel, Gammatone, 1/3-octave. \label{figure:filterbanks}](./pyplots/filterbanks.png)

-The Mel scaled filters is commonly used for audio classification. `TODO: reference` The spectrogram that results for applying a Mel-scale filter-bank is often called a Mel-spectrogram.
+The Mel scaled filters is commonly used for audio classification. <!-- TODO: reference -->
+The spectrogram that results for applying a Mel-scale filter-bank is often called a Mel-spectrogram.

 `TODO: image of mel-spectrogram`